-The course in Principles of Accounts helps students to develop an understanding of a range of theoretical and practical techniques used in accounting.
-It helps to develop skills that should enable them to participate more effectively and responsibly in today's business environment, to improve the management of personal financial activities, such as, budgeting, savings and investment.
-In addition, this course prepares students for post-secondary and professional studies in accounting.
+This CSEC® Principles of Accounts Syllabus helps students to develop an understanding of a range of theoretical and practical techniques used in Accounting.
+It also helps to develop skills that should enable them to participate more effectively and responsibly in today's business and technology-based environment, to improve the management of personal financial activities, such as, budgeting, savings and investment.
+In addition, this course prepares students for post-secondary and professional studies and entry level employment in Accounting.

-The syllabus is arranged in 14 sections consisting of specific objectives and related content.
+The syllabus is arranged in 11 Sections consisting of specific objectives and related content.

-- Section 1 Introduction to Principles of Accounts
+Section 1 Accounting as a Profession

-- Section 2
+Section 2 Accounting as a System

-The Classified Balance Sheet

-- Section 3 Books of Original Entry
+Section 3 Books of Original Entry

-- Section 4 Ledgers and the Trial Balance
+Section 4 Ledgers and the Trial Balance

-- Section 5 The Preparation and Analysis of Financial Statements of the Sole-trader
+• Section 5 The Preparation and Analysis of Financial Statements of the Sole Trader

-- Section 6 End of Period Adjustments
+Section 6 Accounting Adjustments

-- Section 7 Control Systems
+Section 7 Control Systems

-- Section 8 Incomplete Records

-- Section 9 Accounting for Partnerships
+Section 8 Accounting for Partnerships

-- Section 10 Accounting for Corporations (Limited Liability Companies)

-- Section 11 Accounting for Co-operative Societies

-- Section 12 Accounting for Non-Trading (Non Profit) Organisations
+• Section 9 Accounting for Limited Liability Companies Co-Operatives and Non-Profit Organisations

-- Section 13 Manufacturing Accounts
+Section 10 Manufacturing and Inventory Control

-- Section 14 Payroll Accounting
+Section 11 Accounting for the Entrepreneur